Lilis K'Dair

 Portraiture, Encaustic Mixed Media, & Stained Glass

-the soul may fix its intellectual eye."
+may fix its intellectual eye."

 - Mary Shelley